Consensys/orion/docs/Reference/API-Methods.md

 or

- `privacyGroupId` : *data, 32 bytes* - Privacy group to receive this payload
+ `privacyGroupId` : *string* - Privacy group to receive this payload

 **Returns**